OpenSky Secured Visa Credit Card logo

 OpenSky is a strong choice for consumers who have been denied by other secured card issuers, people with no credit history (including new immigrants and young adults), and anyone who needs to rebuild credit without a hard inquiry on their credit report.

 Secured credit cards are one of several tools in the credit-building toolkit.
 Consumers may also consider credit builder loans, which report positive payment history to all three bureaus while building savings, or rent reporting services that add on-time rent payments to credit reports.
 For those dealing with existing negative items, credit repair services can help dispute inaccuracies that drag down scores.
 Credit monitoring helps track progress over time, and personal loans for bad credit become accessible as scores improve.
 Many credit rebuilders find that combining a secured card with other strategies — monitoring, disputes, and responsible borrowing — produces faster results.
+A small installment loan with on-time payments reported to all three bureaus is one of the most effective ways to build a credit history from scratch.

 Services & Features